-The distribution function $f( {\bt x,v})$ allows us to compute its various moments that give us the density $\rho(R,z)$, the rotational velocity $V_{\phi}$, the velocity dispersions $\sigma_R$, $\sigma_\phi$, $\sigma_z$, and the tilt angle of the velocity ellipsoid.
-All these quantities that depend on position $R$, $z$ and disc components are stored in a table.
+The distribution function $f(x,v)$ allows us to compute its various moments, which give us the density $\rho(R,z)$, the rotational velocity $V_{\phi}$, the velocity dispersions $\sigma_R$, $\sigma_\phi$, and $\sigma_z$, and the tilt angle of the velocity ellipsoid.
+All the quantities that depend on position $R$, $z$ , and disc components are stored in a table.
 When a simulated catalogue of stars is created, the kinematical properties of each star are drawn according to the characteristics given in this table.